-1 "Human Physiology," p.
+1 &quot;Human Physiology," p.
 970.

-2 "Principles of Breeding," p.
+&lt;sup>2 "Principles of Breeding," p.
 52.

-3 Edinburgh Journal of Medical Science, 1849, as quoted by Goodale, loc. cit., p.
-53. influence has been observed in fowls-where the egg is separated from the mother before the embryo is developed-that cannot have been produced by a contamination of the blood of the mother by that of the embryo.
+&lt;sup>3 Edinburgh Journal of Medical Science, 1849, as quoted by Goodale, loc. cit., p.
+53.

+influence has been observed in fowls-where the egg is separated from the mother before the embryo is developed-that cannot have been produced by a contamination of the blood of the mother by that of the embryo.
 But another theory that has been advanced to explain the manner in which this influence is transmitted in mammals must be noticed.

-Prof. James Law, after mentioning some of the theories that had been advanced to explain the phenomena under discussion, says : "But a simpler and more satisfactory explanation may be found.
-It is a well-known pathological fact that adjacent cells tend to ingraft their plastic or formative powers upon each I prick my skin with a needle.
-Immediately other. the injured cells and nuclei undergo a rapid increase in size and numbers, but the effect does not end there; those adjacent take on a similar action, and the extent of the resulting inflammation is only limited by that of the injury and the susceptibility of the parts.
-Again, in placing a slice of epidermis in the middle of a raw sore we inoculate the cells of the adjoining granulations, and empower them to develop epidermic How, then, can we avoid the conclusion structure. that the impregnated ovum impresses its own characters on the mass of the decidua, and, through this, on the maternal placenta, and that this in turn impresses its characters on the decidua and embryo of the next succeeding generation ?"

-This theory is certainly an ingenious one, but it does not furnish a satisfactory explanation of all of the observed cases of this peculiar influence; and it also fails to take into account certain physiological facts that are difficult to reconcile with it.
+Prof. James Law, after mentioning some of the theories that had been advanced to explain the phenomena under discussion, says: "But a simpler and more satisfactory explanation may be found.
+It is a well-known pathological fact that adjacent cells tend to ingraft their plastic or formative powers upon each other.
+I prick my skin with a needle.
+Immediately the injured cells and nuclei undergo a rapid increase in size and numbers, but the effect does not end there: those adjacent take on a similar action, and the extent of the resulting inflammation is only limited by that of the injury and the susceptibility of the parts.
+Again, in placing a slice of epidermis in the middle of a raw sore we inoculate the cells of the adjoining granulations, and empower them to develop epidermic How, then, can we avoid the conclusion that the impregnated ovum impresses its own characters on the mass of the decidua, and, through this, on the maternal placenta, and that this in turn impresses its characters on the decidua and embryo of the next succeeding generation?"1 the observed cases of this peculiar influence; and it also fails to take into account certain physiological facts that are difficult to reconcile with it.
 It is well known that the placenta and decidua are temporary organs that disappear at the time of parturition, and that even the mucous membrane itself is removed and replaced with new tissue.